meesjansen/Options_In_Simulation/README.md

 - Executes the training or evaluation command using the project’s CLI tools
 - Stores logs, checkpoints, and metrics under `my_runs/`, with results mirrored to `artifacts/` for post-analysis

 This design allows running **parallel experiments** (e.g., 10 seeds × 2 algorithms) reproducibly across a compute cluster.
+Experiments can optionally log metrics to **Weights & Biases (W&B)** for centralized tracking of SLURM job progress and artifacts.
+On HPC systems, W&B is currently run in offline mode (`WANDB_MODE=offline`) and results are synchronized after training.

 ---